tundish/blathnaid/blathnaid/book/chapters.rst

 Second wish gone
 ----------------

-And that was all that Fell would say, and he went back to his work.
+And that was all that Fell would say, and he turned once again to his work.
 So Jack dangled his legs over the dock for a bit, then went back to the cellar to sleep.

 Try That